-Dr Chen’s illustrious track record include appointments as the former Reproductive Medicine Head at the Kadang Kerbau Maternity Hospital in Singapore.
-He is also a Professor at the University of Newcastle (Australia), Professor at the University of Queensland (Australia), Professor at Ricardo Palma University (Peru), and an Honorary Professor at Sri Ramachandra University (India).
+Dr Chen’s illustrious track record include appointments as the former Reproductive Medicine Head at the Kandang Kerbau Maternity Hospital (Singapore), Professor at the University of Newcastle (Australia), Professor at the University of Queensland (Australia), Professor at Ricardo Palma University (Peru), and an Honorary Professor at Sri Ramachandra University (India).
 He was also a sought-after key opinion leader and speaker on infertility-related medical affairs in regional and international conferences and an author of several scientific papers published in highly esteemed medical journals such as The Lancet.

 He received abundant recognition from his peers in the medical and scientific community.
 He was previously the World President of International College of Surgeons and presently the Editor in Chief of the International Surgery journal ‘International Surgery’ in Chicago, USA, as well as Chair of Surgery and Max Thorex Professor of the International College of Surgeons, Chicago.

 Dr Chen’s work ethos and dedication to putting patients first, particularly in helping couples realize their aspirations of being parents, was practiced daily at ACRM.
 The ACRM represents the evolution of Dr Chen’s expertise and philosophies, practiced through a team of handpicked senior fertility specialists proficient in reproductive-related surgery and treatments, including IVF.
 The clinic has seen a diverse range of clientele, from Indonesia and India and as far ranging as Russia and Europe.